Vaxuuu/Indigo-Theme/README.md

 # Latest Update - 2.7.4
 Fixed the scrollers

-Latest "Hidden" Update (too small to make it into a new version) - themed the custom status tab
+Latest "Hidden" Update (too small to make it into a new version) - themed the server boost page

 # How to edit